S-Bahn: Poland

-These systems are called SKM, short of Szybka Kolej Miejska, meaning Rapid Urban Railway.
+These systems are called SKM, short for Szybka Kolej Miejska, meaning Rapid Urban Railway.
 It corresponds to the German term Stadtschnellbahn which means City Rapid Railway, although in Poland, the S means fast instead of city.

 The first system in Poland was in Tricity, created in 1952, followed by Warsaw where the current form began in 2005.

 History

 The history of the S-Bahn in present-day Germany begins in the 19th century in Prussia.

 Early steam services

 In 1882, the growing number of steam-powered trains around Berlin prompted the Prussian State Railway to construct separate rail tracks for suburban traffic.
 The Berliner Stadtbahn connected Berlin's eight intercity rail stations which were spread throughout the city (all but the Stettiner Bahnhof which today is a pure S-Bahn station known as Berlin Nordbahnhof; as the city Stettin today is Polish city Szczecin).
-A lower rate for the newly founded Berliner Stadt-, Ring- und Vorortbahn (Berlin City, Circular and Suburban Rail) was introduced on 1 October 1891.
-This rate and the growing succession of trains made the short-distance service stand out from other railways.
+A lower fare for the newly founded Berliner Stadt-, Ring- und Vorortbahn (Berlin City, Circular and Suburban Rail) was introduced on 1 October 1891.
+This fare and the increased frequency of trains made the short-distance service stand out from other railways.

 The second suburban railway was the Hamburg-Altonaer Stadt- und Vorortbahn connecting Hamburg with Altona and Blankenese.
 The Altona office of the Prussian State Railway established the electric powered railway in 1906.